A710N/insta-sign-in-automation/README.md

 # insta-sign-in-automation
-Python script that automates signing in
+Python script that automates signing in to Instagram

+# Packages needed:
+1. Selenium
+2. Webdriver for Chrome